 PE value creation operates through three primary levers, and familiarizing yourself with all of them is critical to your success.
 Operating improvements—running the business better, faster, and cheaper—first.
 Second is growth acceleration—increasing revenues by new markets, products, or acquisitions.
 Optimizing finance—optimizing capital structure and preparing for exit—third.

 This is what you need to know: these levers do not act in isolation.
-The most successful private equity investments combine all three approaches under one, cohesive strategy that addresses the distinctive challenges and opportunities in each business.
+The most successful private equity investments combine all three approaches under one cohesive strategy that addresses the distinctive challenges and opportunities in each business.

 The private equity industry has changed in the past decade.
 You could no longer generate profits mainly by leveraging.
 Instead, profitable firms focus on operational value creation, which is likely to create 60-80% returns in the current era.